dbnschools/moodle-enrol_easy/README.md

 * With the plugin installed and activated you must add it to any pre-existing courses as an enrollment method at the course level.
 * In an individual course, on the course enrollment method page for easy enrollment you can click on Settings and it will display all enrollment codes.

+## Version 1.0
+* Removed font-awesome includes since Fordson for Moodle 3.2 and Moodle 3.3 have the font-awesome support included.
+If you intend to use this outside of Fordson you must include Font-awesome with your theme.
+* Required Fordson theme version 1.4.4 to ensure users can see how to fully implement the plugin which requires the front-page enrollment form and other integrations to be useful.
+The plugin by itself is fully functional but requires editing theme files to work as smoothly as seen in videos with the Fordson theme.

 ## Initial Release
 * This is the first release.